 Happily I use them in savoury recipes such as my Tangy Lemon Potato Salad and sweet recipes such as this delightful Lemony Strawberry Pavlova.
 Their flavour is so transferable between both sweet and savoury dishes.

 Here, in this Lemon Ripple Ice Cream, there is a wonderful soft, creamy lemon background flavour, with bursts of tart, intense citrus lemon.
 The combination of both the subtle and vibrant creates a tastebud sensation that draws you into a dreamy world of lemony loveliness.

-This Lemon Ripple Ice Cream is deceivingly rich.
+This Lemon Ripple Ice Cream is deceptively yummy.
 I feared whilst churning it yesterday in my new Andrew James Ice Cream Maker, that none would actually make it to the freezer.
 Happily I restrained myself.
 I am so glad that I did.
 Tasting it today, frozen, yet softened enough to scoop, was reward for my patience and restraint!

 Just a quick note on ingredients; if you don’t have lemon extract, which is available online and in good supermarkets, don’t worry, the lemon curd added during the churning process will still provide a great lemon flavour.
 As for the lemon curd, use a good quality tart one, without bits.
 I love lemon curd with real peel in it, but this is not the place to use it.